Composite repair: Typical damage of composite structures

 The most important damage to fibre reinforced composites is the result of impact incidents.
 Low velocity and high velocity impact can result in significantly different damage patterns for a given composite configuration.
 In metals the impact energy is dissipated through elastic and plastic deformations and still the structure retains a good margin of structural integrity.
 In fibre reinforced composite materials however, the damage is usually more extensive than that seen on the surface.
 Some typical damage cases for composite structures are shown in Figure 2.

 In monolithic laminates the underlying damage can extend to a much greater extent than the barely visible evidence on its surface.
 Other type of damage is laminate splitting.
 Here the damage does not extend through the full length of the part.
 The effects on the mechanical performance depend on the length of split relative to the component thickness.

 In sandwich structures, impact results in dents of various sizes and depending on the energy levels, puncture damage is not unusual.
 In this case both skins may be damaged.
 Other common damage types include heat damage and bolt hole damage.
 The heat damage is caused by the exposure at high temperature which causes a local fracture with separation of surface plies.
-The bolt hole damage is cause by the bearing stresses at the contact surfaces of the composite structure with a bolt or rivet used for joining purposes.
+The bolt hole damage is caused by the bearing stresses at the contact surfaces of the composite structure with a bolt or rivet used for joining purposes.
 This could result in elongation of the hole causing laminate splitting, or damage to the upper plies.
 In any case, the effect on the mechanical performance depends on the thickness of the damaged part.

 Further implications, apart from the initial impact damage, come from the exposure of the damaged area to moisture and other degrading factors like chemicals, lubricants, fuel, hydraulic fluids, etc. The presence of such environments may result in further deterioration of the mechanical performance.